BorisAnthony/ViaPHP/README.md

-# PathsPHP
+# ViaPHP

 A PHP library for setting and retrieving filesystem paths in your project.

-PathsPHP provides a singleton static class for setting nested system paths for easy access throughout your codebase, without hardcoding them all and passing around arrays or constsants.
+ViaPHP provides a singleton static class for setting nested system paths for easy access throughout your codebase, without hardcoding them all and passing around arrays or constsants.

 ## Usage